unascribed/chu/README.md

 It's not the cleanest of code, but it gets the job done.

 The main instance of Chu is IA on EsperNet, run by unascribed.
-PM him on IRC if you want to set up the bot in your channel.
+PM them on IRC if you want to set up the bot in your channel.